-After a chip reset, these input/output lines stay at high levels (pull-high options) or floating state (non-pull-high options).
-Each bit of these input/output latches can be set or cleared by "SET [m].i" (m = 12H, 14H, 16H or 1CH) instructions.
+After a chip reset, these input/output lines remain at high levels or floating state (depending on the pull-high options).
+Each bit of these input/output latches can be set or cleared by "SET [m].i" and "CLR [m].i" (m=12H, 14H, 16H, 18H, 1AH, 1CH or 1EH) instructions.

 Some instructions first input data and then follow the output operations.
-For example, "SET [m].i", "CLR [m].i", "CPLA [m]" read the entire port states into the CPU, execute the defined operations (bit-operation), and then write the results back to the latches or the accumulator.
+For example, "SET [m].i", "CLR [m].i", "CPL [m]", "CPLA [m]" read the entire port states into the CPU, execute the defined operations (bit-operation), and then write the results back to the latches or the accumulator.